-My name is Leasha Overturf, and I live and work in Chicago, IL. as well I travel the country to produce my work.
-My work can be viewed at www.leasha.com and I am also a producer for Paul Elledge Photography, Inc. in Chicago, IL.
-I am writing to you about how important "copyright" is to my business.
+My name is Paul Elledge, and I live and work in Chicago, IL. as well I travel the country to produce my work.
+My work can be viewed at www.paulelledge.com and I am writing to you about how important "copyright" is to my business.

-As a producer I help to create images used in advertisements, magazines, TV, and many other places that businesses use original content to promote themselves.
+I create images used in advertisements, magazines, TV, and many other places that businesses use original content to promote themselves.
 I work with advertising agencies, design firms and directly with Corporations to fulfill stratgic business plans with my visuals.
-In addition, my personal work is displayed in many galleries and museums as well as commissioned by others to fulfill visual needs.
+In addition, my work is displayed in many galleries and museums.